If you have a snow pusher, you may be thinking “It’s April, I put it away!”

 Your manual should provide a series of steps to follow for the beginning of the season.

-It will remind you of things like the type of oil you should be using, the ideal tire pressures, and what to double check before use.
+It will remind you of things you should double check before use.

 This tip is non-negotiable come winter, but it’s relevant in the summer too.